SebSept/fakesendmail/README.md

 ### Phar

 - download the [fakesendmail.phar](https://github.com/SebSept/fakesendmail/blob/wip/fakesendmail.phar?raw=true)
-- put it anywhere where php can execute it
+- put it where php can execute it
-- make it executable `chmod a+x fakesendmail.phar` for example.
+- make it executable `chmod a+x fakesendmail.phar` (for example).
-- update `php.ini` to use `fakesendmail.phar`. it may look like this :
+- update `php.ini` to use `fakesendmail.phar` so it may look like this :

 ```ini
 ...